RaviKumarYadav/Raft_Cluster/README.md

 ----------

 cluster.go is the source file which is used to generate cluster.a library file.
-There are many methods defined in this library which internally implement [zmq].
+There are many methods defined in this library which internally implements [zmq].

 Few methods are described below :-